Linear Algebra • Calculus • Analytical Geometry • Differential Equations

 Careers in mathematics include mathematical technicians, mathematical science teachers (postsecondary) and mathematicians.
 According to U.S. Department of Labor employment projections, opportunities for mathematical technicians are expected to grow 7.8 percent, for mathematical science teachers (postsecondary) are expected to grow 9.2 percent and for mathematicians are expected to grow 29.7 percent from 2016 to 2026.
 The 2017 median annual wage for mathematical science teachers (postsecondary) was $70,910.

-View mathematics courses
+View mathematics course descriptions

 MAT 081 – Developmental Arithmetic I (2 credits)